Unique Quasi-Stationary Distribution, with a possibly stabilizing extinction: Two models to which our results apply

-Essentially, we will need to choose $y_{\infty}$ sufficiently large to have the property of descent from infinity for $\TYinf$ \pv $n_c > y_{\infty}$ sufficiently large to have a growth rate so low that the population cannot maintain itself in $\TXinf$\pv $1/n_c$ sufficiently small to prove that the population can hardly survive with a population size staying below $1/n_c$.
+Essentially, we will need to choose $n_{\infty}$ sufficiently large to have the property of descent from infinity for $\cT^N_\infty$;\; $n\iET > n_{\infty}$ sufficiently large to have a growth rate so low that the population cannot maintain itself in $\cT^X_\infty$;\; $n_0$ sufficiently small to prove that the population can hardly survive after entering $\cT_0$.
 Thus, the process will escape each region with an exponential moment.
 Yet, we also need to prove that the process will not circulate between the different transitory areas.
-Therefore, we will set these areas such that at least some of the transitions (those associated with an increase of the population size) happens with so low probability that Theorem \ref{eTD} holds true.\\
+Therefore, we will set these areas such that at least some of the transitions (those associated with an increase of the population size) happens with so low probability that Theorem \ref{U:eTD} holds true.\\